This free service is designed to help more efficient decision making for complex projects in Metropolitan Adelaide.

 Port Adelaide Enfield

-Developments that are $3 million or more in value within the Port Adelaide Regional Centre Zone of the City of Port Adelaide Enfield.
+Developments that are $3 million or more in value in those parts of the Design Overlay within the City of Port Adelaide Enfield.

 Apply for the service